-- Most commonly used editors on Linux/Unix systems - vi or vim (vi improved) - Emacs - vi/vim is installed by default on Linux/Unix systems and has only a command line interface (CLI). - Emacs has both a command line interface (CLI) and a graphical user interface (GUI). - use emacs -nw to open file in console - Other editors: nano, pico, kate, gedit, gvim, kwrite, nedit vi works in two modes:
+- Most commonly used editors on Linux/Unix systems - nano (if you only have slight edit requirements) - vi or vim (vi improved) - Emacs - vi/vim is installed by default on Linux/Unix systems and has only a command line interface (CLI). - Emacs has both a command line interface (CLI) and a graphical user interface (GUI). - use emacs -nw to open file in console - Other editors: nano, pico, kate, gedit, gvim, kwrite, nedit vi works in two modes: